everlyy/csgo-telnet/README.md

 # How to use

-Set launch option `-netconport PORT`.
-PORT can be any port you want as long as you change it in your program aswell.
+First of all, set this launch option for CS:GO: `-netconport 2121`.
+This can be any port, just make sure to also set the right port in your script. \
+Then you can copy an example, or create a new script and do anything fancy you want with it. \
+Easiest is to copy `examples/full-example.py` and change that to have the commands and features you want.

 # Examples